rentpath/identity.js/README.md

-Finally, open a container that is present on each page of your site, add both the _Load RUID Library_ and _Track RUID_ tags you jsut created, and publish the new version of the container.
+Finally, open a container that is present on each page of your site, add both the _Load RUID Library_ and _Track RUID_ tags you just created, and publish the new version of the container.

 Once published, the tracking code should work immediately.